sfrwmaker/F1-T12-858D/README.md

   - Minor changes in the controller schematics
   - Buzzer is always on issue fixed

 Feb 11 2020.
 Error on Op-amp label on schematics fixed.
-LM328 - > LM 358
+LM328 - > LM358

 Mar 23 2020.
 New firmware release, 2.02.
 See detailed description on the project page.
   - Updated Hot Air Gun cooling procedure